William Hyde Rice

 William Hyde Rice (July 23, 1846 – June 15, 1924) was a businessman and politician who served in the Kingdom of Hawaii, during the Kingdom's Overthrow, and in the following Republic of Hawaii and Territory of Hawaii governments.
 He collected and published legends of Hawaiian mythology.

 Life

 William Hyde Rice was born at Honolulu, Hawaii on July 23, 1846.
-His father was William Harrison Rice (1813–1862), and mother was Mary Sophia Hyde; both were Protestant missionary teachers at Oahu College (later Punahou School).
+His father was William Harrison Rice (1813–1862), and mother was Mary Sophia Hyde; both were Protestant missionary teachers at Oahu College.
 At an early age Rice began to amass knowledge of Hawaiian culture, myths and legends—along with his fortune.
 Like his father, he was a student of Hawaiian legends, especially the myth of Pele.

 In 1854 the family moved to Līhuʻe on the island of Kauaʻi.
 His father became manager of a sugarcane plantation, and in 1856, his father completed the first irrigation system for sugar for the Lihue Plantation in East Kauaʻi.

 He attended a boarding school at Kōloa, run by Reverend Daniel Dole.

 He then attended Oahu College, and Braton's College in Oakland, California.
 In Honolulu, on October 17, 1872, he married Mary Waterhouse (1847–1933), and had eight children: